As told by her mother, Susanna

 “The first three years of Sarah’s life were a whirlwind of hospital admissions and medical reviews.
 We have lost count of the times she has been admitted to hospital for respiratory issues.
 At five months, following extensive testing, which included an invasive lung biopsy at three weeks old, Sarah was diagnosed with pulmonary interstitial glycogenosis, a type of Childhood Interstitial Lung Disease (chILD).”

-For eight years Sarah relied on continuous oxygen and mother Susanna says the true impact of the rareness of Sarah’s condition is far-reaching and often unseen by the outside world.
+For eight years, Sarah relied on continuous oxygen and a night-time ventilator.
+The true impact of the rareness of Sarah’s condition is far-reaching and often unseen by the outside world.

 “There is such a big gap in supportive services and financial help for both the child and the rest of the family.
 In Australia, we’re quite fortunate that we have a good public healthcare system but the financial impact is never-ending.
-Sarah is fed both orally and via a gastrostomy, wears hearing aids for auditory neuropathy and struggles with joint hyper mobility syndrome so a lot of support systems are in place to help her live her best life.
-As she moves into high school next year, we’ll have to navigate all of that in a new environment too.”
+Sarah is fed both orally and via a gastrostomy, wears hearing aids for auditory neuropathy and struggles with joint hyper mobility syndrome, so a lot of support systems are in place to help her live her best life.”

 For parents like Susanna and Darren, each day is filled with uncertainty and unique challenges.